 Okay, so Mars is liberated, the EDF is going to stick to their day jobs of defending Earth from swarms of giant bugs and you don’t know what to do.
 Red Faction Guerrilla: ReMARStered has you covered!
 First of all, the DLC chapter “Demons of the Badlands” is present within the game from the beginning.
 Here you get to play as a young Samanya as she defects from the Marauders and joined the Red Faction.
 You’ll get a bunch of new missions, weapons, vehicles and backstory to play through.

 So, if you’ve played Red Faction before, what’s different?
-On both consoles and PC you’re getting heavily reworked textures and graphical features which add a new depth to the gameplay via specular maps.
+On both consoles and PC, you’re getting heavily reworked textures and graphical features that add a new depth to the gameplay via specular maps.
 The shadow rendering and quality have been increased.
 The lighting has also been increased across the whole game.
 Most of the shaders and postprocessing has been updated to bring the game into the modern era.
 On the PC side, up to 4k (2160p) has been added to the options.
 Over on consoles the game is 1080p/60fps on the PS4, 1500p/60fps or 2160p/30fps on the PS4 Pro, 900p/60fps on the Xbox One, and 1800p/60fps or 2160p/30fps on the Xbox One X. However, from my experience, the 2160p mode on the Pro looks very nice but the 30fps is very off-putting as a lot of action can cause it to drop.
 I’ll put my video below of the one occasion where the framerate dropped whilst in the 1500p/60fps mode on the PS4 Pro – this is within a 15 hours playthrough as well.

 Also, if you look off into the distance and turn you will notice a strange effect. the far distance directly in front of you won’t have many mountains, but to the left and right of your view, it will have.
 As you turn your view, the pattern continues, with mountains popping up out of nowhere and some shrinking as you look at them.
 It’s clearly an issue with the LOD and the fact it’s rendering the mountains rather than using a generic skybox.
 However, it’s really off-putting and once you see it, you won’t unsee it.